mapbox/mbtiles-spec/1.3/spec.md

 The database MUST contain a table or view named `metadata`.

-This table MUST yield exactly two columns named `name` and `value`.
+This table or view MUST yield exactly two columns named `name` and `value`.
 A typical create statement for the `metadata` table:

     CREATE TABLE metadata (name text, value text);